shintoo/polka-dot/README.md

 `list` will list all of the currently saved packages.

 ###Managing Queue
+The queue is the list of files to be saved into a package.

 ####queue
 `polka-dot queue`
 `queue` will list all of the files currently queued for packaging.